pwwpche/catufol/README.md

   ],
-  "devEntryFile": "./app/main.ts",        // It will default to ./app/main.ts if not provided "prodEntryFile": "./app/main-build.ts", // It will default to ./app/main.ts if not provided, "karmaFiles": [/* ... */]               // This can be used to insert files in the files configuration for Karma.
+  "devEntryFile": "./app/main.ts",        // It will default to ./app/main.ts if not provided "prodEntryFile": "./app/main-build.ts", // It will default to ./app/main.ts if not provided, "aotEntryFile": "./app/main.aot.ts",    // It will default to ./app/main.aot.ts if not provided, "karmaFiles": [/* ... */]               // This can be used to insert files in the files configuration for Karma.
                                           // If you need any.By default catufol will load some needed files.
-}
+  "useTemplateUrl": false,                // If you are using "templateUrl" and "styleUrls" in @Component, set this to true.
+  "enableAOT": false                      // If you want to run or build with Angular Ahead-of-Time compile }
 ```

+**Notice**:

+* Angular can load component template and style from a resource file.
+This is achieved by using
+`@Component({styleUrls: [...file...], templateUrl: "file.html"})`, instead of the `require(...)`
+statements that are more widely used.
+Webpack needs a special `angular2-template-loader` to load
+these resources.
+So set `useTemplateUrl` to `true` if you are using this method to load your templates.

+* `enableAOT` does not work in Test mode, which means you can't test your AOT build.
+This is because
+AOT and JIT build works on different Jasmine test loaders.
+However, there's not much use case on
+testing AOT builds, since it shares every file except for the entry file as JIT build.

+* `enableAOT` will _override_  `useTemplateUrl`.
+If you want to both develop and build with JIT,
+ just set `useTemplateUrl` to `true`.
+And you can just set `enableAOT` to `true` if you want to
+ do both in AOT mode.
+If you want to build with AOT and develop with JIT:
+  * Use `{"useTemplateUrl": true}` when developing.
+  * Use `{"enableAOT": true}` when building.

 It may be helpful to add some scripts to your `package.json` file:
 ```